Flaxoos/extra-ktor-plugins/ktor-server-kafka/README.md

 - **Admin Client**: Easy setup and topic creation for your Kafka admin client.
 - **Producer Client**: Initialize Kafka producer instances effortlessly.
 - **Consumer Client**: Configure and manage Kafka consumer instances, including polling logic and record handling.
 - **Built in Avro4k support**: Avro schemas are supported by default.
-There's no need to define key/value serializers
+There's no need to define key/value serializers.
+Schemas can be registered automatically.
+Avro records to and from conversion methods
-- **Coming soon** automatic schema registration and convenience methods for de/serialization.

 ## How to Use: